Bachelor's Degree Programs in Medical Assisting

 Do I Need Certification?

 Certification isn't required for medical assistants, but it can help you find better jobs and earn more money, states the BLS.
-The American Association of Medical Assistants offers a Certified Medical Assistant credential.
+The American Association of Medical Assistants (AAMA) offers a Certified Medical Assistant credential.
 To qualify, you'll need to graduate from an accredited medical assisting program, complete a practicum through your program and pass an exam.
 You'll need to recertify every 60 months, which you can do by taking an exam or completing continuing education credits.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: